- This is the complete onboarding task flow for migrating PST files into G Suite mailboxes.

 - PST files need to be in Outlook 2003 (or later) format.

 - PST files cannot be corrupted.
 We do not offer a solution for automatically fixing corrupted PST files and migrating them.
 Any corrupted PST files must be fixed before a migration can be performed.
-The following article provides a list of some recommended PST recovery tools: KB004929
+Read the What tools do you recommend to fix corrupt PST files? article for a list of some recommended PST recovery tools.

 - All end users' desktops need to be Windows-based (running at least Windows Vista or later; Mac OS is not supported), have .NET 4.6 installed, and have the ability to run a command prompt as Administrator.

 - This migration guide presumes that you have your own Azure storage subscription.
-If you have a small PST migration project (<100GB total storage for all PST files), you could use BitTitan's PST storage on Azure instead.
-For the steps to follow to use this, refer to the section "BitTitan's Azure Storage" under Step 2 "Set The UploaderWiz parameters" in KB005175.
+If you have a small PST migration project (less than 100GB total storage for all PST files), you could use BitTitan's PST storage on Azure instead.
+Refer to the "BitTitan's Azure Storage" section under Step 2 "Set The UploaderWiz parameters" in the Using UploaderWiz in PST Discovery Mode article.

 - The key difference for PST migrations, when compared to standard mailbox migrations, is that the PST files need to first be discovered and then uploaded to a secure Azure Storage account before they can be migrated into the mailboxes on the Destination, using MigrationWiz.